House of Cards season 6: Restarting production

 On December 4, 2017, Ted Sarandos, Netflix's chief content officer, announced that production would restart in 2018 with Wright in the lead, without Spacey's involvement, and revealed that the sixth and final season of the show would consist of eight episodes.
 House of Cards resumed production on January 31, and wrapped filming four months later, on May 25, 2018.

 The firing of Kevin Spacey significantly affected the production process, as showrunners Frank Pugliese and Melissa Gibson had to rethink the show and come up with a conclusion for the series in a limited amount of time, taking into consideration other contractual obligations of the cast and crew.
 In an interview with IndieWire, Pugliese and Gibson revealed that these changes did not represent a huge shift for many of the characters; it was the overall story that was mostly affected, which was initially intended to center on a struggle between Frank and Claire to own the White House.
 The showrunners also revealed that—even in his absence—Frank continues to have a big impact on the story, and noted that erasing him completely would have seemed disingenuous.

 In the wake of Spacey's firing, Wright leads the sixth season of House of Cards, with her character, Claire Underwood, having assumed the presidency at the end of the previous season.
 A number of returning cast members reprised their roles from previous seasons, while Alik Sakharov, who had helmed three episodes in season five, directed for the final season as well.
 New additions to the cast included Diane Lane and Greg Kinnear, who played Annette and Bill Shepherd, the sister-brother inheritors of an industrial conglomerate; said characters were inspired by the Koch brothers, as members of a family with the power to influence American politics.
 Joining them, Australian actor Cody Fern plays Annette's ambitious son Duncan Shepherd.
-Lane had been cast to play Claire's longtime friend prior to the firing of Spacey, with whom she had shot a number of scenes.
+Lane had been cast prior to the firing of Spacey, with whom she had shot a number of scenes.
 However, as she told IndieWire, the writers "managed to find the same trajectory for [her] character in terms of what she means to Claire."